On this page:

 3 |

-This course will teach you about water-related ecosystems, including riparian, aquatic, and wetland ecosystems.
-For each ecosystem, you will consider critical components, beneficial functions and how to assess health.
-You will be introduced to plant and aquatic species identification, characterization of soils, conducting water quality tests, and riparian, wetland and lake assessments.
+In this course, you will learn about water-related ecosystems, including riparian ecosystems, aquatic ecosystems and wetland ecosystems.
+For each ecosystem, you will consider key components, beneficial functions and how to assess health.
+You will be introduced to plant and aquatic species identification, characterisation of soils, conduct water quality tests, as well as riparian, wetland and lake assessments.
 Pre-requisites:

 |